mozilla-services/tecken/docs/download.rst

     $ curl --user-agent "example/1.0" https://symbols.mozilla.org/try/tried.pdb/HEX/tried.sym
     ...302 Found...

-If you specify that you're requesting a try build, Tecken will look at all the S3 bucket locations as well as all the try locations in those S3 buckets.
+If you specify that you're requesting a Try build, Tecken will look at all the S3 bucket locations as well as all the Try locations in those S3 buckets.

 Symbols from Try builds is always tried last!
 So if there's a known symbol